Click-Through Rate (CTR) vs. Engagement Rate: What's the Difference?

 2.3 - Example in a Digital Marketing Agency Context

-A digital marketing agency designs an email marketing campaign to drive traffic to their client's website.
+A digital marketing agency, often working from a CRM built for agencies, designs an email marketing campaign to drive traffic to their client's website.
 The CTR measures the percentage of email recipients who clicked on the links within the email, indicating the effectiveness of the subject line, copy, and design.
 However, the Engagement Rate would assess whether the recipients further engaged with the website by exploring additional pages, signing up for newsletters, or making a purchase.

 2.4 - Example with Analogies